cs-tungthanh/memo.learning/Best practices/Clean Code - SOLID.md

 Book Note: [https://github.com/JuanCrg90/Clean-Code-Notes](https://github.com/JuanCrg90/Clean-Code-Notes#chapter7)

 ## 1. Single Responsibility
-> One class should have one, and only one responsibility.
+> One class/method should have one, and only one responsibility.

 ```go
 type Reservation struct {